PepeElToro41/react-lifetime-component/README.md

 - You cannot use anything that is not a React Component, so adding a `<frame />` or a `<React.Fragment />` might not work. `LifetimeComponent` returns a `React.Fragment` so you can add non-components outside of the LifetimeComponent.

-- This touches some react internals, so it's hacky and might break in the future (but it's been tested and works).
+- This touches some react internals, so it's hacky and might break in the future (but it's been tested).

 - This uses the props to access the Lifetime Controller, so expect extra keys in the props (it uses `newproxy()` so it's a unique key).

 - Not using any of the hooks for control unmounting will cause the component to never be removed (unless the parent component is removed).

+- Do not combine unmounting hooks, the will conflict with each other and the behavior is unknown.

 - The component is still rendering in the tree when the lifetime is still active, use `useComponentIsActive` to cancel any action that should only happen when the component is active.

-_example: _
+_example:_

 ```tsx
 function Window(props: PropsWithChildren) {